-EPCAMR has been utilizing existing borehole water elevations, abandoned mine drainage (AMD) discharge surface elevations, historic mining maps, structural contour geology maps, and geologic cross section maps to recreate the mine pools and regional drainage patterns in the mines, that we’ve termed multi-colliery hydrologic units.
-Our focus area, up until 2011, had been on the Western Middle Anthracite and the Southern Coal Fields with the help of a PA DEP Growing Greener Grant.
+EPCAMR has been using existing borehole water elevations, abandoned mine drainage (AMD) discharge surface elevations, historic mining maps, structural contour geology maps, and geologic cross section maps to recreate the mine pools.
+We have termed these regional underground mine drainage patterns, Multi-Colliery Hydrologic Units (MCHUs).
+Our focus area, up until 2011, has been on the Western Middle and Southern Anthracite Coal Fields, with the help of a Pennsylvania Department of Environmental Protection (PA DEP) Growing Greener Grant.

-EPCAMR partnered with the Pennsylvania Department of Environmental Protection (PADEP) Bureau of Abandoned Mine Reclamation, Dauphin County Conservation District (DCCD), PADEP Pottsville District Mining Office, PADEP Bureau of Deep Mine Safety, U.S. Geologic Survey (USGS), and the Office of Surface Mining, Pittsburgh, to work on developing these models more accurately and water storage potential or reservoir capacity in their current underground dynamic flow patterns since much of the active pumping of these areas from the 1950s have since ceased.
-These mine pools have had over 50 years to fill up in some instances and to flow into others, connecting one mine pool to another, and eventually connecting to a surface mine abandoned mine discharge.
+EPCAMR partnered with the PA DEP’s Bureau of Abandoned Mine Reclamation (BAMR), Pottsville District Mining Office, and Bureau of Deep Mine Safety, as well as the Dauphin County Conservation District (DCCD), United States Geologic Survey (USGS), and the Pittsburgh Office of Surface Mining (OSM).
+This partnership was created to develop models of Water Storage Potential or Reservoir Capacity using the current underground dynamic flow patterns, since much of the active pumping of these areas ceased in the 1950s.
+These mine pools have had over 50 years to fill up and, in some instances, flow out of abandoned mine discharges on the surface.

-March 11, 2010, EPCAMR and SRBC staff held a regional meeting at the Penn State Hazleton Campus to discuss the development of an Anthracite Region AMD Remediation Strategy for the Susquehanna River Basin and for EPCAMR to seek out additional mining maps and locations of other references, borehole, or discharge data that would assist us with covering the gaps that we have located throughout the entire four Anthracite Coal Fields.
-EPCAMR even put forth several proposals to further develop the mine pool mapping initiative in its Northern Bituminous Region to map out those areas to see if it can be duplicated state-wide in the future.
+On March 11, 2010, EPCAMR and the Susquehanna River Basin Commission (SRBC) held a regional meeting at the Penn State Hazleton Campus to discuss the development of an Anthracite Region AMD Remediation Strategy for the Susquehanna River Basin.
+It was also a good opportunity for EPCAMR to seek out additional mining maps, references, and borehole or discharge data that would assist in filling in the gaps throughout the four Anthracite Coal Fields in Pennsylvania.
+EPCAMR also put forth several proposals to the Northern Bituminous Region to further the development of the Mine Pool Mapping Initiative to map out those areas to see if it can be duplicated state-wide.

-Future work is planned in partnership with the Susquehanna River Basin Commission (SRBC) and the Lackawanna River Corridor Association for the Lower Lackawanna River Watershed, particularly the Old Forge AMD Borehole and the Scranton-Metro Mine Pool complex in the Northern Anthracite Coal Fields.
-EPCAMR has secured funds from the SRBC to work in the Wyoming Valley, Upper Lackawanna (completing the Northern Anthracite Field) and some more detailed work in the Southern Anthracite coal field to pick up where we left off with Growing Greener Funding.
-A major portion of both of these coal fields lie in the Susquehanna River Basin.
-Additional funding has been secured to work in the Eastern Middle Anthracite Coal Fields as well.
+Future work is planned, in partnership with the SRBC and the Lackawanna River Corridor Association (LRCA), for the lower Lackawanna River watershed, particularly at the Old Forge AMD Borehole and the Scranton-Metro Mine Pool Complex in the Northern Coal Field.
+EPCAMR has secured funds from the SRBC to work in the Wyoming Valley, Upper Lackawanna, and the Southern Coal Field, picking up where we left off with Growing Greener funding.
+A major portion of the Northern and Southern Coal Fields lie in the Susquehanna River Basin.
+Additional funding has also been secured to work in the Eastern Middle Coal Field.